- Legal Education in the UK: Structure and Features of Learning

 1) United Kingdom

 - University of Birmingham (Birmingham)

 - University of Sheffield (Sheffield)

 - University of Southampton (Southampton)

 - Kingston University (southwest of London).

 Traditionally, the best in the legal field are the universities of California and the East Coast, as well as Boston.

 - Pepperdine University (Malibu): a high level of research (entrepreneurship and legal proceedings).
 There is an opportunity not only to finish profile courses (bachelor's, master's), but also to receive a related specialty - business administration, dispute resolution, state-municipal administration are offered.

 - University of San Francisco (San Francisco): strong master's programs - International Agreements, Intellectual Property, Technology, Comparative Law (including for international students)

-- Boston University (Boston): one of the top 30 best law schools in the country, the main programs are the bachelor's degree (Juris Doctor (JD)) and the master's degree (Master of Laws (LL.M)).
+- Boston University (Boston): one of TOP-30 best law schools in the country, the main programs are the bachelor's degree (Juris Doctor (JD)) and the master's degree (Master of Laws (LL.M)).
 Key areas: American law, international law, intellectual property, health law, litigation.